pmh-only/dockerhub-mirror/README.md

 after a few minutes... i saw this issue called ["Did Dockerhub rate limit affect Github Action?"](https://github.com/actions/runner-images/issues/1445)

-and yea **there's no dockerhub rate limit in github action worker** wow...\
+and yeah, **there's no dockerhub rate limit in github action worker** wow...\
 then why did they put a f*cking rate limit on dockerhub??
-To deceive outside users???

 anyway.. i think we can **transfer dockerhub images to the github container registry (which has no rate limits) through github actions (which also not affected by dockerhub ratelimit)**